Robert Payne (author): Career

 As a young man Payne worked as a shipwright in England and then at the Singapore Naval Base, where he transferred to Army Intelligence.
-He worked in China between 1941 and 1946, as cultural attaché to the British Embassy and as a teacher at Fuhtan University at Chungking and at Lianda University, Kunming.
+He worked in China between 1941 and 1946, as cultural attaché to the British Embassy and as a teacher at Fuhtan University at Chongqing and at Lianda University, Kunming.
 While in China he became a friend of Joseph Needham.
 In 1946, Payne met and interviewed Mao Zedong in Yenan, providing background for his 1950 work Mao Tse-tung: Ruler of Red China.
 During the interview, Mao correctly predicted that it would take only a year and half for the Communist forces to conquer China after the armistice with Chiang Kai-shek and his followers was broken.

 Payne moved to the United States in 1946 and from 1949-54 was Professor of English and author in residence at Alabama College, Montevallo.
 He became a US citizen in 1953 and settled in New York City in 1954, devoting himself to writing and shifting his focus in part from novels and poetry to biography.
 He was chairman of the Translation Committee of PEN International, and in 1976 co-founded the Translation Center at Columbia University.
 He edited The Russian Library series for Washington Square Press.
 He died in Bermuda on 18 February 1983.